Gawen/life/Resume.md

 ## Experiences
 ### Web Technology & Low-level Android Stack teacher @ ECE Paris
-Sunday October 10 2010 to now
+Sunday October 10 2010 to Saturday January 01 2011

 ### Freelance Back-End Developer @ Mondomix
-Friday July 16 2010 to now
+Friday July 16 2010 to Saturday January 01 2011

 I developed all the softwares of the museum, except the Android UI and the huge touchscreen.